tarwn/lessthandot-hugo/blogs/content/posts/2016-12-26-transactional-replication-in-availability-groups-to-azure-sql-database-part-1-planning.md

 ### Prep Work

-There are tasks you&#8217;ll need to take care of in SQL Server, the AG, and the SQL DB before you can begin.
+There are tasks you'll need to take care of in SQL Server, the AG, and the SQL DB before you can begin.

-This blog series assumes you already have an AG set up &#8211; it won&#8217;t go through the setup of that.
-It also assumes you have an Azure SQL server and a SQL Database created &#8211; it won&#8217;t go through that setup either.
+This blog series assumes you already have an AG set up &#8211; it won't go through the setup of that.
+It also assumes you have an Azure SQL server and a SQL Database created &#8211; it won't go through that setup either.

 Ideally, the publishers, distributor, and subscribers will all be the same version and edition of SQL Server.
 If not, you have to configure from the highest-version server, or you will get errors.